-Annual dues are regularly $10 for students and postdocs, and $25 for faculty, but we have several membership options and packages (see below for details).
+Annual dues are regularly $5 for undergraduate students, $10 for graduate students and postdocs, and $25 for faculty, but we have several membership options and packages (see below for details).
 Memberships run Sept.
 1- Aug.
 31, regardless of purchase date.

 To join the chapter, dues can be paid via cash, card or check at any NCF SfN event, or online via PayPal.
 If paying by PayPal, please include your full name, email address, status (e.g. student, faculty) and the length of the membership you are purchasing.
 Contact us at firstname.lastname@example.org if other arrangements must be made for due payment.

 - Undergraduate students who pledge to volunteer with Brain Awareness Week outreach activities in the spring can enjoy a whole year of membership for only $5.

 - Students and postdocs can choose to buy a three-year membership for only $25.
 Save yourself the worry of having to remember to pay dues every year and enjoy a $5 savings.